JoaoAlberto20/frontend-interview_challenge/README.md

 ### Which technologies/libs can I use?

-- React + Redux
+- React
+- Typescript
 - ES6+
 - React Hooks
-- styled components, postCSS, TailwindCSS, or any other css library.
+- styled components
 - You can also use <a href="https://create-react-app.dev/docs/getting-started/" target='_blank'>create-react-app</a> if you want to.

 ### What libs/tech should I avoid?